IbrahimShamma99/moving-average-arima/README.md

 ```

 ### Running in browsers
-As described in the issue [#10](https://github.com/zemlyansky/arima/issues/10) Chrome prevents compilation of wasm modules >4kB.
+As Chrome prevents compilation of wasm modules >4kB.
 There are two ways to overcome this:
   - Load `arima` in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)
   - Use the `arima/async` module

 Example of async loading:
 ```javascript